-Our board members have years of experience in their respective fields and bring varied skill sets to the organization.
-They secure resources and help shape program strategy to ensure Horton’s Kids’ sustainability.
+Board members have significant experience in their respective fields and bring varied skill sets to Horton’s Kids.
+They secure resources and work with the Executive Director to implement the organization’s strategic plan.
 Many members are former or current volunteers, and two members are community representatives.

-Peter Manos has shared overall responsibility for all management and investment activities of Arlington Capital Partners.
-Peter has over 17 years of private equity, public equity, and merger and acquisition transactional experience and he has closed on over $2 billion of transactions.
+Peter Manos is a Managing Partner of Arlington Capital Partners and has shared overall responsibility for all management and investment activities of the Firm.
+Peter has over 22 years of private equity, public equity, and merger and acquisition transactional experience and he has closed on over $2 billion of transactions.
 At Arlington, Peter has been active in all areas of the Firm’s investment activities and has primary responsibility for the Firm’s aerospace/defense investments and primary shared responsibility for Arlington’s healthcare services investments.

 Peter has a Masters in Business Administration with an emphasis on finance, which he earned from the Harvard Business School.
 He is also a graduate of Stanford University.